JessAwBryant/qiime_with_snakemake/README.md

 Author: Jessica A Bryant (with substantial help from John Eppley)
 Affiliation: UH and MIT

-Aim: A simple snakemake workflow to process MiSeq paired-end SSU amplicon data.
+Aim: A simple snakemake workflow to process MiSeq paired-end SSU amplicon data using QIIME.

 Required Files: